Canon RF 24mm F1.4 L VCM Lens Review

 Back to Top

 The perfect lens does not exist.
 However, the best lens for your needs does.
 Determining that answer requires a look at the alternatives.
-The 24 VCM's predecessor would be Canon EF 24mm f/1.4L II USM Lens, a logical lens to consider first despite it being already discontinued.
+The 24 VCM's predecessor would be the Canon EF 24mm f/1.4L II USM Lens, a logical lens to consider first.

 As hinted earlier, the EF II lens has not kept up with the latest camera resolution capabilities, and it was overdue for an update.
-If the RF 24 L's image quality does not far surpass that of the EF 24 II, it will be a great disapointment.
-However, expect the RF 24 L to have strong barrel distortion, considerably stronger than the EF lens.
+If the RF 24 L's image quality did not far surpass that of the EF 24 II, it would have been a great disappointment.
+We are not disappointed – the VCM lens produces far sharper results in the image quality comparison.
+The VCM lens also has less peripheral shading and shows less flare effects.
+However, the RF 24 L has strong barrel distortion vs. the EF II's well-corrected performance.

 Canon has another RF 24mm lens in the line-up, the consumer-grade RF 24mm F1.8 Macro IS STM Lens.